TP-NOTE(1) Version 1.21.5 | Tp-Note documentation

 [The Rust Book](<https://doc.rust-lang.org/book/>)

-When analyzing the clipboard’s content, Tp-Note searches for hyperlinks in Markdown, ReStructuredText, Asciidoc and HTML format.
+When analysing the clipboard’s content, Tp-Note searches for hyperlinks in Markdown, ReStructuredText, Asciidoc and HTML format.
 When successful, the content template uses the link text of the first hyperlink found as document title.

 tpnote